-Experimental Anthropology views experiments as a method, as an object of study, and as a research aesthetic.
-Rather than taking “subjects” out of context and moving them into sterilised laboratory settings where they become “objects” of experimentation, we attempt to take the laboratory into context by moving it into the field.
-Through this combination of anthropological and experimental techniques, experiments become for anthropologists a new form of obtaining data as well as a new way of being in the field, while at the same time allowing them to problematize some of the standard methods used to study behaviour and reflect on their merits, limitations, and ways to improve them.
+As experimental anthropologists, we view experimentation as a method, as an object of study, and as a research aesthetic.
+Rather than taking subjects out of context and moving them into sterilized laboratory settings where they become “objects” of experimentation, we seek to take the laboratory into context by moving it into the field.
+Through this combination of anthropological and experimental techniques, experiments become for anthropologists a new form of obtaining data as well as a new way of being in the field, while at the same time allowing them to problematize some of the standard methods used to study behaviour and reflect on their merits, limitations, and ultimately contribute to their refinement and improvement.

 Our main areas of focus include human cooperation, religion, ritual, and music.